 Under Uzbek legislation, project finance transactions and construction contracts are not subject to the Equator Principles.
 However, the Equator Principles are being widely included in large infrastructure and energy projects financed by IFIs and foreign banks.

 There is no administrative or criminal liability that can be applied to legal entities.
 However, such liability may be imposed on executive officers or other relevant authorities of legal entities that are responsible for making decisions on socio-environmental issues.
 The liability may vary from an administrative fine to imprisonment depending on the severity or frequency of the violation (or both).
 For instance, the implementation of projects that have not been deemed viable by the Committee or that deviate from the approved project, or that have not been deemed viable by financing facilities, may lead to an administrative fine imposed on officials of a legal entity.
 If, when designing or commissioning projects, environmental laws are violated and the potential outcome is human death, mass illness of people, negative changes to the natural environment or other serious consequences, this violation may be punished with a fine, compulsory community service, correctional works, restriction of liberty or imprisonment.
 Furthermore, civil liability may arise from an obligation that is imposed by parties in the agreement and can lead to claiming liquidated damages or compensation.

 However, financial institutions, such as the European Investment Bank, the EBRD and the Asian Development Bank, have immunity from legal or administrative processes, including any form of arrest and detention with respect to acts performed by their representatives in their official capacity, except for cases when such financial institutions waive this immunity.

 PPP and other public procurement methods

-- the project is related to a national defence capability or security;
+- the project is related to national defence capability or security;

-- the project is implemented in accordance with a resolution of the President; and
+- the project is implemented in accordance with a resolution of the President or the Cabinet of Ministers; and

-- there are no parties interested in implementing an unsolicited proposal other than the initiator of that proposal.
+- there are no other private parties interested in implementing the project.

 ii Public procurement